Donating blood in Abu Dhabi can save hundreds of lives so once you feel settled in your new home you definitely should consider donating.

 What happens to my blood once donated?

-All blood collected from donors is carefully screened, as the blood has to fulfil high quality standards and undergoes 6 major tests for infectious disease: HIV 1 and 2 Antibody, HIV p24 Antigen (AIDS), Hepatitis B Core Antibody (anti HBc), Hepatitis C Antibody (anti HCV), HTLV I and II Antibody (anti HTVL I and II) and serological test for Syphilis.
+All blood collected from donors is carefully screened, as the blood has to fulfill high-quality standards it must undergo 6 major tests for infectious disease: HIV 1 and 2 Antibody, HIV p24 Antigen (AIDS), Hepatitis B Core Antibody (anti HBc), Hepatitis C Antibody (anti HCV), HTLV I and II Antibody (anti HTVL I and II) and serological test for Syphilis.